mohilm/product-catalog-ms/README.md

 ## Http Status

-200 OK: OK - The request has succeeded
-201 OK: CREATED - New resource has been created
+200 OK: CREATED - New resource has been created
-400 Bad Request: BD_REQUEST - The request was invalid or cannot be served 404 Not Found: NOT_FOUND - There is no resource behind the URL 500 Internal Server Error: The server encountered an unexpected condition
+400 Bad Request: BAD_REQUEST - The request was invalid or cannot be served 404 Not Found: NOT_FOUND - There is no resource behind the URL 500 Internal Server Error: The server encountered an unexpected condition